MonzaOverdose/OSM.Enum/README.md

-This is and a Enumaration Linux base on Jalesc EnumLinux Linpeass.
-(Imcompleted!)
+This is are a Enumaration Linux based on Jalesc EnumLinux Linpeass.
+(Imcomplete!)